Illinois Bone and Joint Institute Data Breach Settlement (Closed)

 IBJI later began notifying affected individuals.
 The information involved varied by person and may have included names along with other personal or health-related details maintained by an orthopedic provider.
 If you received a notice letter from IBJI about this incident, your information was among the data the company identified as potentially affected.

-The settlement class includes individuals who were sent notice that their personal information may have been compromised in the IBJI data security incident discovered around July 4, 2024.
-In practical terms, if IBJI mailed or emailed you a breach notice about this incident, you are a class member and may file a claim.
+The settlement class included individuals who were sent notice that their personal information may have been compromised in the IBJI data security incident discovered around July 4, 2024.
+In practical terms, if IBJI mailed or emailed you a breach notice about this incident, you were a class member and could file a claim.

-The settlement lets class members choose any combination of three benefits.
-You are not limited to just one.
+The settlement let class members choose any combination of three benefits.

 Out-of-pocket loss reimbursement.
-You can claim up to $5,000 for documented, unreimbursed losses fairly traceable to the breach.
-This can include losses from identity theft or fraud, the cost of credit monitoring or identity protection you purchased and credit-freeze fees incurred on or after May 30, 2024, and other miscellaneous related expenses such as postage, notary, copying, and mileage.
-You must provide supporting documents showing the loss and the date it occurred.
+Class members could claim up to $5,000 for documented, unreimbursed losses fairly traceable to the breach.
+This could include losses from identity theft or fraud, the cost of credit monitoring or identity protection purchased and credit-freeze fees incurred on or after May 30, 2024, and other miscellaneous related expenses such as postage, notary, copying, and mileage, with supporting documents showing the loss and the date it occurred.

 Two years of medical monitoring.
-You can enroll in two years of Kroll Medical Monitoring, estimated at $240 per year in value.
-It includes single-bureau credit monitoring; dark web and medical identity scanning with real-time alerts; Social Security number and payday loan monitoring; unlimited access to fraud specialists; identity theft restoration; and up to $1,000,000 in identity fraud loss reimbursement with no deductible.
-No documentation is required to select this benefit.
-Activation codes stay active for 180 days after they are sent.
+Class members could enroll in two years of Kroll Medical Monitoring, estimated at $240 per year in value.
+It included single-bureau credit monitoring; dark web and medical identity scanning with real-time alerts; Social Security number and payday loan monitoring; unlimited access to fraud specialists; identity theft restoration; and up to $1,000,000 in identity fraud loss reimbursement with no deductible.
+No documentation was required to select this benefit.

 Estimated $50 cash payment.
-You can claim a pro rata cash payment, estimated at around $50.
-No documentation is required for this option.
-Because it is paid pro rata from the remaining settlement fund, the actual amount may be higher or lower depending on how many valid claims are filed.
+Class members could claim a pro rata cash payment, estimated at around $50, with no documentation required.
+Because it was paid pro rata from the remaining settlement fund, the actual amount could have been higher or lower depending on how many valid claims were filed.

 Yes.
-Filing requires you to log in to the claim portal using the Class Member ID printed on the notice IBJI sent you, so the page is marked proof required.
-A claimant who never received a notice, or who discarded it, cannot file without first requesting the ID from the administrator.
+Filing required logging in to the claim portal using the Class Member ID printed on the notice IBJI sent, so the page was marked proof required.
+Important: this is now moot, since the claim deadline has passed and the portal no longer accepts new claims.

-Beyond the ID, the documentation needed depends on which benefit you choose.
-The estimated $50 cash payment and the two years of medical monitoring require no supporting documents.
-The up to $5,000 out-of-pocket reimbursement does require documentation — receipts, bank or credit card statements, police reports, or similar records showing the loss and that it was tied to the breach.
+Beyond the ID, the documentation needed depended on which benefit a claimant chose.
+The estimated $50 cash payment and the two years of medical monitoring required no supporting documents.
+The up to $5,000 out-of-pocket reimbursement required documentation — receipts, bank or credit card statements, police reports, or similar records showing the loss and that it was tied to the breach.

 • Unauthorized access window: May 30, 2024 – July 4, 2024